But I'm a Cheerleader: Legacy

-The music video for the 2021 song "Silk Chiffon" by musical group Muna with Phoebe Bridgers pays homage to But I'm a Cheerleader and features much of the film's iconography, Guitarist Naomi McPherson said they wanted "a song for kids to have their first gay kiss to."
+The music video for the 2021 song "Silk Chiffon" by musical group Muna with Phoebe Bridgers pays homage to But I'm a Cheerleader and features much of the film's iconography.
+Guitarist Naomi McPherson said they wanted "a song for kids to have their first gay kiss to."

 Musical

-In 2005 the New York Musical Theatre Festival featured a musical stage adaptation of But I'm a Cheerleader written by lyricist Bill Augustin and composer Andrew Abrams.
+In 2005, the New York Musical Theatre Festival featured a musical stage adaptation of But I'm a Cheerleader written by lyricist Bill Augustin and composer Andrew Abrams.
 With 18 original songs, it was directed by Daniel Goldstein and starred Chandra Lee Schwartz as Megan.
 It played during September 2005 at New York's Theatre at St. Clement's.
-The musical was also performed as part of MT Fest UK from 18 to 20 February 2019 at The Other Palace, London with a cast featuring Bronté Barbé as Megan, Carrie Hope Fletcher as Graham, Jamie Muscato as Jared, Matt Henry as Mike, Ben Forster as Larry, Stephen Hogan as Lloyd and Luke Bayer as Clayton.
+The musical was also performed as part of MT Fest UK from February 18 to 20, 2019 at The Other Palace in London, with a cast featuring Bronté Barbé as Megan, Carrie Hope Fletcher as Graham, Jamie Muscato as Jared, Matt Henry as Mike, Ben Forster as Larry, Stephen Hogan as Lloyd and Luke Bayer as Clayton.

-A production of the musical played at the Turbine Theatre in London, beginning previews 18 February 2022 and with an opening night of 23 February, running until 16 April.
-It was directed by Tania Azevedo, choreographed by Alexzandra Sarmiento, with lighting by Martha Godfrey, and produced by Paul Taylor-Mills and Bill Kenwright, in association with Adam Bialow.
-The musical played the same theatre that fall, running from 7 October to 27 November.
+A production of the musical played at the Turbine Theatre in London, beginning previews February 18, 2022.
+It opened on February 23 and ran until April 16.
+It was directed by Tania Azevedo, choreographed by Alexzandra Sarmiento, and produced by Paul Taylor-Mills and Bill Kenwright in association with Adam Bialow, with lighting by Martha Godfrey.
+The musical returned to the Turbine Theatre later that year, running from October 7 to November 27.

-TV series

-In April 2018, Babbit announced on Twitter that a But I'm a Cheerleader television series was in development with Starz.